xlab-si/xopera-docs/docs/examples.rst

-xOpera orchestrator can effectively validate, initialize, deploy and undeploy compressed `TOSCA CSAR <https://www.oasis-open.org/committees/download.php/46057/CSAR%20V0-1.docx>`_ files which represent the main orchestration packages, containing TOSCA templates, their implementations (e.g. Ansible playbooks) and all the other accompanying files that are needed for the deployment.
+xOpera orchestrator can effectively validate, initialize, deploy and undeploy compressed `TOSCA CSAR <https://www.oasis-open.org/committees/download.php/46057/CSAR%20V0-1.docx>`_ files which represent the main orchestration packages, containing TOSCA templates, their implementations (e.g., Ansible playbooks) and all the other accompanying files that are needed for the deployment.

 .. _CExamples SAR without TOSCA.meta file: